ebeneliason/easy-pattern/README.md

 ### Scanline

-This example utilizes the built-in horizontal line dither, including transparency, to create a simple scanline effect.
-This could be used atop an image or rendered scene to simulate an old monitor.
+This example uses a transparent horizontal line dither to create a simple scanline effect.
+This could be used atop an image or rendered scene to simulate an old display.

 ![Scanline Checkerboard Example](images/scanline-checker.gif)
 ![Scanline Over Image Example](images/scanline-over-image.gif)